-Subsequent to the financial year end, the Charter has been drawn up and adopted by the Board in accordance with Recommendation 1.7 of the Code.
+A formal board charter ("the Charter") has been drawn up and adopted by the Board in accordance with Recommendation 1.7 of the Code.
 The objectives of the Charter are to ensure that the members of the Board are aware of their roles, duties and responsibilities and the application of principles and practices of good corporate governance in their business conduct and dealings in respect of, and on behalf of the Company and the various laws and regulations governing them and the Company.
 The Board will review the Charter at least once in every financial year and to make any necessary amendments as and when the Board deems necessary.
 The Charter has been published on the Company's corporate website at www.henghuat.com.my.